 Learn How To Calculate Dividend Yield

-Discovering how to calculate dividend yield is one of the best things a new investor can do because it allows an immediate, back-of-the-envelope comparison to the cash yield you would expect from owning a share of stock to the cash interest coupons you would expect had you selected a bond, instead.
+Discovering how to calculate the dividend yield for a stock is one of the best things a new investor can do because it allows an immediate, back-of-the-envelope comparison to the cash yield you would expect from owning a share of stock to the cash interest coupons you would expect had you selected a bond instead.

-In fact, not only does dividend yield allow you to compare cash yields on a stock investment to an investment in bonds, but it can provide a useful comparison to certificates of deposit, money market accounts, money market mutual funds, or real estate projects, as well.
+In fact, not only does dividend yield allow you to compare cash yields on a stock investment to an investment in bonds, it can provide a useful comparison to certificates of deposit, money market accounts, money market mutual funds or real estate projects as well.

-The process of calculating dividend yield is fairly straightforward, but there are a few tips and tricks I'll pass along that can help you make better sense of the reasons dividend yield matters and how dividends should compare to alternative sources of passive income.
+The process of calculating dividend yields is fairly straightforward.
+But there are a few tips and tricks I'll pass along to help you make better sense of the reasons dividend yields matter, and how dividends should compare to alternative sources of passive income.

 The Definition of Dividend Yield

-When a company generates a profit, the board of directors often decides to mail out some of those earnings to the owners.
-For example, when I originally wrote this article on January 28th, 2014, over the past 12 months, each share of McDonald's Corporation had generated $5.55 in after-tax profit, and the board decided to mail $3.24 per share out to the stockholders in cash.
-If you owned 100 shares, you would have received checks or direct deposits for $324.
-If you owned 100,000 shares, you would have received checks or direct deposits for $324,000.
+When a company generates a profit, the board of directors often decides to mail out some of those earnings to the shareholders.
+For example, when I originally wrote this article on Jan.
+28, 2014, over the past 12 months, each share of McDonald's Corporation generated $5.55 in after-tax profit, and the board decided to mail $3.24 per share out to the stockholders in cash.
+If you owned 100 shares, you would have received $324.
+If you owned 100,000 shares, you would have received $324,000.

-The money that is mailed to the owners is called a dividend.
+The money mailed to the shareholders is called a dividend.
 The dividend yield is a financial calculation that tells you how much money you will earn for every dollar invested in the stock at today's price based on today's dividend rate.
-(An alternative interesting concept is something known as dividend yield on cost, which we will talk about later.)
+An alternative — and interesting — concept is something known as dividend yield on cost, which we will talk about later.

 How to Calculate Dividend Yield

-To calculate the most common form of dividend yield, you take the per share cash dividend - keeping with our McDonald's example from several years ago, it would have been $3.24 - and divide it into the market price of the stock.
-When this went to digital press, shares of the cheeseburger empire closed at $94.07.
+To calculate the most common form of dividend yield, you take the per share cash dividend — keeping with our McDonald's example from several years ago, it would have been $3.24 — and divide it into the market price of the stock.
+When this article originally went to digital press, shares of the Big Mac empire closed at $94.07.
 Thus, to calculate the dividend yield we would take: